Hiking Challenges to Motivate You and Your Family

 Run the Edge

 This community’s mission is “Everyone included, Everyone Challenged, and Everyone Successful."
-They offer 3 main challenges to help motivate you to reach your goals and get healthy in 2020.
-The first is the Run the Year challenge where you set a goal of how many miles you want to run or walk in 2020 (you can choose from 500, 1,000, 1,500, or 2,020).
-This can be done solo or in a team of up to 5 people, and registration starts at $25.
-The second challenge is called the Streaker Series in which you do at least 20 minutes or 1 mile of exercise each day.
-You can earn badges throughout the month and get entered to win cool prizes.
-The last challenge is the Amerithon challenge in which you run, walk, bike, hike or swim the equivalent of 3,521 miles (the length of the U.S.A.) in a year either on your own or in a team of up to 8 people.
+They offer different challenges to help motivate you to reach your goals and be healthy.
+The first is the Run the Year challenge where you set a goal of how many miles you want to run or walk in the year (you can choose from 500, 1000, 1500, or more).
+This can be done solo or in a team, and registration options start at $30.
+Another challenge is the Amerithon challenge in which you run, walk, bike, hike or swim the equivalent of 3,521 miles (the length of the U.S.A.) in a year either on your own or in a team.

 Local Challenges

-Depending on where you live, you may often hear about different “challenges” in your area.
+Depending on where you live, you may often hear about different outdoor challenges in your area.
 These can range from family-friendly challenges, such as visiting all of the fire towers or waterfalls in the area, to more intense challenges, such as scaling all of the 14,000-foot mountains in your state.
-A few popular choices included the Six Pack of Peaks, the Views and Brews, and the North Country Trail Hike 100 Challenges.
-Your local Hike it Baby Branch Facebook page is a great place to ask about local challenges near you, or you can simply do a Google search for local challenges.
+A few popular choices included the Six Pack of Peaks, the Views and Brews, and the North Country Trail Hike 100 challenges.
 This article lists a number of other great options.

 Create Your Own Challenge

 Have you ever created a “hiking bucket list” for your area?
 Or maybe you strive for “no zero days” (spending time outside every day) during the year.
-Do you want to explore the beautiful National and State Parks in your area?
+Do you want to explore the beautiful national and state parks in your area?
 Whatever it is, personal challenges can give you room to work around your schedule and make it work for your family.
-A great place to start is to head over to the Family Trail Guide to see which trails are close to you (and add more to the guide as you hike new ones!).
+A great place to start is to head over to the Family Trail Guide to see which trails are close to you (and add more to the guide as you explore new places!)

 Community tags